 Friday night Camp set up

-• 5PM-6PM Campers arrive, set up Tents/Site.
+• 5PM-6:15PM Campers arrive, set up Tents/Site.
 Only Pack735 Gear Vehicle & Safety Vehicles may be in the Forest.
-We will arrange 2 Shuttles for Gear running from Compost Center entrance 5:15PM & 5:45PM HOWEVER we ask campers to drop off gear Thursday Night, 7-8PM at St Athanasius.
+If you missed the shuttle drop off, bring a wagon to pull your gear :).
 Drop off Thursday makes easier for all.

 Street parking available along Grove Street, just outside Compost Center/Town Forest Entrance.
-Or park and WoodEnd and hike from WoodEnd…only do this if you’ve done this hike at least 3 times and know the way very well.
+Or park at WoodEnd Elementary and hike from WoodEnd…only do this if you’ve done this hike at least 3 times and know the way very well.

 • 6:30PM all Tents must be set up- Note, all campers provide their own tents and sleeping gear.
 Pack 735 does not provide tents or sleeping gear.